theoludwig/theoludwig/blog/posts/thream-v1-0-0.md

 publishedOn: "2022-04-11T10:24:55.206Z"
 ---

+⚠️ **Thream** is **not maintained anymore**, and is no longer accessible on ~~[thream.theoludwig.fr](https://thream.theoludwig.fr)`~~.

+While the project taught me a lot, it had too much ambitions for new features, with nearly no users, and no contributors.

+You can still use the code as you wish and fork it to maintain it yourself, as the code is completely open source on [GitHub](https://github.com/Thream).

+This blog post is still available to explain the project, and how it was implemented.

+---

 Hello! 👋

-After months of hard work, [Thream v1.0.0](https://thream.theoludwig.fr/) has been released! 🎉
+After months of hard work, [Thream v1.0.0](https://github.com/Thream) has been released! 🎉

-[**Thream**](https://thream.theoludwig.fr/) is your open-source platform to stay close with your friends and communities, talk, chat, collaborate, share and have fun.
+[**Thream**](https://github.com/Thream) is your open-source platform to stay close with your friends and communities, talk, chat, collaborate, share and have fun.

 ## Presentation

-[**Thream**](https://thream.theoludwig.fr/) is a social network to stay close with your friends and communities to talk, chat, collaborate and share.
+[**Thream**](https://github.com/Thream) is a social network to stay close with your friends and communities to talk, chat, collaborate and share.

 The project is largely inspired by [Discord](https://discord.com), a proprietary instant messaging service, but differentiates itself by its **non-profit open source philosophy** and will integrate special features.